Free Webinar: International SEO & Localization with Gianluca Fiorelli, Raquel Gonzalez & Zeph Snapp. Sign up now!

 • Apply Performance Budget calculations based on the resource files found.

-This article will cover how to go about setting up a performance audit, how to access your results, and how to understand the Lighthouse rules.
+This article will cover how to go about setting up a website performance audit, how to access your results, and how to understand the Lighthouse rules.

 Table of contents